ldrahnik/theme-keeper/README.md

 Summary
 -------

-- Template-keeper uses View-keeper but still have good use view-keeper as extension, for example Mails templates are the same for entire app.
+- Template-keeper uses View-keeper but view-keeper as extension have still good use, for example Mail templates are the same for entire app.
+- Crossing from small app with (view-keeper)[https://github.com/ldrahnik/view-keeper] to something bigger is not hard because is possible to let code as it's, just use another service.